benjamin-rood/gitbook-tech-notes/brew-search-and-install-in-one-line.md

 (...)
 ```

-We can use `tr` to convert this output to a single line:
+We can use `tr` to convert this output to a whitespace-separated single line:

 ```
 brpro ➜  ~ brew cask search font | grep nerd | tr '\n' ' '